 Psychologists have divided stress factors in three parts; Fight - Flight and Freeze.

-Fight or flight simply means that when a stressful situation arises the body, mind (brain) and spirits natural defense system is triggered to either fight its way out of a dangerous situation or run away to a safer place escaping the perceived threat placed before it.
+Fight (Noradrenaline) or flight (Adrenaline) simply means that when a stressful situation arises the body, mind (brain) and spirits natural defense system is triggered to either fight its way out of a dangerous situation or run away to a safer place escaping the perceived threat placed before it.

 Fight or flight (and freeze) are a genetic, ancestral mental-emotional relic inherited from our evolutionary past which developed over centuries to help as way to survive and be safe which was first established through natural, spontaneous instinctual growth.